mikebell/mikebell.io/me-on-the-web.md

 ---
+layout: page
-title: Me on the Web
+title: Me on the web

-tags:
+permalink: /me-web/
 ---
 Here is a list of my accounts on various different sites.